enarx-archive/enarx.github.io/docs/Installation/Wasm.md

     $ cargo build --release --target=wasm32-wasi

-Assuming you did install the `enarx` binary and have it in your `$PATH`, you can now run the Webassembly program in an Enarx keep.
+Assuming you did install the `enarx` binary and have it in your `$PATH`, you can now run the WebAssembly program in an Enarx keep.

     $ enarx run target/wasm32-wasi/release/hello-world.wasm
     […]